Skip to main content

 RoleWhat they can do

-ManagerOrders, tasks, deliveries, reports, and refunds
+ManagerOrders, deliveries, tasks, reports, and refunds — but not settings or team management

-StaffDay-to-day orders, tasks, and deliveries
+StaffDay-to-day work — orders, tasks, and deliveries

 A team member can have more than one role — for example, a florist who also does deliveries can be both Staff and Driver.

-Your drivers and florists can download the Digital Florists App on iOS or Android.
-It’s how drivers manage deliveries on the road, and how your team can view orders and mark them ready from the shop floor.Set up the app →
+Then have your drivers and florists download the Digital Florists App on iOS or Android — it’s how drivers manage deliveries on the road, and how your team can view orders and mark them ready from the shop floor.
+Set up the app →

 Set up printing and hardware